 I was on the road for three years living out of a backpack.
 Only recently have I “settled down.”
 Even now, I travel extensively throughout Nepal.
 Sometimes for an overnight trip and sometimes for month long treks.
 Over time, I’ve realized that there are things you can live without and things you can’t help but cling to.
 I wanted to compile a list of my absolute must have items.
 The things that have made the cut on every single trip I’ve taken in the last 3 years.
 These are the consistent things that never seem to change.
 My essentials.

 What you put inside your backpack will depend entirely on where you are headed.
 Regardless of where you are going, these storage items are a must.
-Below is the backpack I used for two years in nine different countries.
-Even after being chewed up by a Cambodian rat, it still holds up.
-I’ve also included some safety items and organizational items.

 Liquid Free Travel Essentials